atek-cloud/atek.cloud/docs/manual/dev/architecture.md

 Service execution is managed by the host environment.
 Programs are currently run as Node scripts.
 As Node lacks sandboxing tools there is no perimeter enforced at this time.
 In the near future, Atek needs to support other runtimes (docker, possibly wasm) and introduce a consistent sandboxing solution.

 **⚠️ NOTE!
 Until a sandbox is introduced, Atek is not a safe environment.
-Node has no sandbox, and the ideal model will use virtualization and/or OS tools to restrict program access to the host device.
-The security model described will not be active until this is done.**
+Node has no sandbox, and the ideal model will use containers or VMs to restrict program access to the host device.
+The security model described will not apply until this is done.**

 Programs are passed a small set of environment variables and allowed access to two ports: the host environment's port and an assigned port which the program must listen on.

 In the most restrictive sandboxing mode, no other access to the hosting device is permitted; all external access is accomplished through RPC calls to the host environment.
-More relaxed sandboxes will be required for wallets and protocol daemons, including more access to network ports and the local filesystem, but these should be the exception: for instance, applications should seek to store data in ADB or other similar data stores as these can be managed by Atek.
+More relaxed sandboxes will be required for wallets and protocol daemons, including more access to network ports and the local filesystem, but these should be the exception: for instance, applications should seek to store data in Atek DB or other similar data stores as these can be managed by Atek.

 ### Service IDs and keys